Healthy at Home: How Building Routines Can Set You and Your Kids up for Success

 - SCHEDULE at least one uninterrupted hour per day for yourself.
 Whether it is calling a close friend, sitting down with a cup of coffee, or going for a walk, ensuring you have “me” time is a great way to reduce stress.

 - CHOOSE something that you’re going to savor every day – taking a shower, folding laundry, chopping wood.
 No matter the activity, savoring something instead of just doing it is a great grounding technique.

 - LIVE in the present moment.
-It is okay to laugh, cry, or respond however you’re feeling in a particular moment during these times.
+It is okay to laugh, cry, or respond to how you’re feeling at a particular moment during these times.
 Even just sitting with your emotions can help you and your child cope.